 3. The Terror

 Captain America wasn’t the only Marvel character to owe his superhero abilities to a miraculous drug; heck, he wasn’t the only Marvel character who debuted in a book cover-dated March 1941 who could make that claim.
 Introduced in Timely’s Mystic Comics #5, Laslo Pevely was injured in a car accident when a reclusive scientist named Dr. John Storm (no relation to that Human Torch guy) found him.
-Proving to be a better chemist than ethicist, Dr. Storm injected the amnesiac accident victim with chemicals derived from his dog’s blood, after the pet accidentally ingested a formula the doctor was working on and transformed into a monster to protect his master from a rampaging ape (just go with it).
+Proving to be a better chemist than ethicist, Dr. Storm injected the amnesiac accident victim with chemicals derived from his dog’s blood, after the pet accidentally ingested a formula the doctor was working on and transformed into a monster to protect his master from a rampaging ape.
 And if all that doesn’t sound far-fetched enough, a group of mobsters chose that same night to break into the doctor’s house and coerce him into helping them in their crooked schemes — causing a doped-up Pevely to wake up, assume the bone-white visage of the Terror, and kill the intruders.
 Um… okay.
 As Marvel’s wiki puts it, “Pevely, who suffered amnesia as a result of the accident, subsequently found himself transformed whenever evil was near into a vampiric creature who would wreak terrible vengeance on the perpetrators.”
 A vampiric creature whose drug injection also gave him the power to materialize his costume at will, it seems.
 Simpler times.

 4. Captain Wonder